Attention Girls who love footy

 - All relevant Child Safe screening checks need to be conducted.

-- Player subs to be the same at each club at $30.
+- Player subs to be the same at each club at $30 plus $10 affiliation fee.

 RULES – NORTHERN PLAINS FEMALE FOOTBALL COMPETITION

-The playing ground will be approximately one third a standard senior size set up across the main oval (three games played concurrently on an oval)
+The playing ground will be approximately two thirds a standard senior size set up on each wing (two games played concurrently on an oval)

-Size 3 Leather football for both U13 & U16 divisions
+Size 3 Leather football for both U14 & Size 4 Leather football for U17 divisions

-- a) The team shall consist of up to a maximum of 9 players who can take the ground at any one time.
+- a) The team shall consist of min of 6 to a max of 12 players who can take the ground at any one time.
 Any number of reserves are allowed.

 - b) Interchange of players may take place at any time.

-- c) The team shall consist of three forwards, three centre line players and three backs.
+- c) The team shall consist of three/four forwards, three/four centre line players and three/four backs.

 - d) At each Break, players must change positions and teams swap directions they are kicking to.
 It is expected that each player in the team will get at least half, but ideally 3 quarters of the game time.